 In the Montparnasse Cemetery, I find the resting place of Serge Gainsbourg, the French singer and composer.
 The steamy Je T’aime Moi Non Plus (1969) sung with Jane Birkin is unforgettable.
 Do you know it?

-Jean Seberg, the star in the movie Breathless, is buried in Montparnasse Cemetery.
+Jean Seberg, the star of the movie Breathless, is buried in Montparnasse Cemetery.

-I search a while and eventually find the final resting place of the French poet Charles Baudelaire.
-Sit a while by his muse.
+I search for a while and eventually find the final resting place of the French poet Charles Baudelaire.
+Sit for a while by his muse.

-It’s a bit like a treasure hunt finding the resting places of illustrious Parisians in the Montparnasse Cemetery.
+It’s a bit like a treasure hunt to find the resting places of illustrious Parisians in the Montparnasse Cemetery.

 Métro: Denfert-Rochereau; Gaîté